cerc-io/laconic-registry-cli/README.md

-# laconic-cns-client
+# laconic-registry-client

 CLI utility written in TS, used to interact with laconicd.
-Depends on [laconic-sdk](https://github.com/cerc-io/laconic-sdk).
+Depends on [registry-sdk](https://git.vdb.to/cerc-io/registry-sdk).

 ## Setup